 Are U.S. consulates and embassies issuing visas?

-In response to significant worldwide challenges related to the COVID-19 pandemic, the Department of State is temporarily suspending routine visa services at all U.S. embassies and consulates.
-Embassies and consulates canceled all routine immigrant and nonimmigrant visa appointments as of March 20.
-As resources allow, embassies and consulates will continue to provide emergency and mission critical visa services.
-Overseas missions will resume routine visa services as soon as possible, but are unable to provide a specific date at this time.
+In response to significant worldwide challenges related to the COVID-19 pandemic, the Department of State suspended routine visa services at all U.S. embassies and consulates from March 20-July 15, 2020.
+As resources and safety allows, embassies and consulates will resume routine visa services as well as continue to provide emergency and mission critical visa services.

 Is it advisable to travel at all right now, including back to my home country, if I want to return in the next few months?

 Due to the worldwide situation, travel right now is extremely risky for health reasons and because new travel restrictions may be put in place that would impact your ability to return to the U.S. in the near future.
 Unfortunately, because travel restrictions are dictated by the spread of the virus, it’s impossible for us to forecast what restrictions may be put in place, when, and for how long.
 You will need to weigh the risks with your personal situation to evaluate what is best for you.

 Is there a time frame for when students are expected to return to the United States once the COVID-19 pandemic is over and schools have resumed normal operations?

 Depending on their school’s return to normal operations and any continuing travel restrictions, students should seek to return to the United States within 30 days of the next available session start date.
 SEVP also anticipates providing additional guidance after the COVID-19 pandemic ends regarding a school’s return to normal operations.